rick-de-water/Lingo/README.md

 * `-DLINGO_CHAR_PAGE=iso_8859_1`

 This method is not recommended.
-Compiler flags are a much more reliable way to set the correct encoding.
+Compiler flags are a much more reliable way to set the correct execution encoding.

-## More reading material
+## More documentation
  * [Glossary](doc/glossary.md)
  * [Interfaces](doc/interfaces.md)
  * [TODO](doc/TODO.md) (A very poorly written list of features to come)